Chin-Fu-Liu/Arterial_Atlas/README.md

 |-- data
 ```

-* `data` contains two atlases in nii and the corresponding label in txt.
+* `data` contains two atlases in nii and nii.gz format and the corresponding label table in txt.

 ## Reference